Sahba Aminikia

-Sahba Aminikia (Persian: صهبا امینی کیا) (born August 27, 1981) is an Iranian-born American contemporary music composer, artistic director, performer, educator and a TED Fellow.
+Sahba Aminikia (born August 27, 1981) is an Iranian-born American contemporary music composer, artistic director, performer, educator and a TED Fellow.
 Aminikia is the founder and the artistic director of Flying Carpet Festival, the first performing arts festival for children living in war zones.

-His musical compositions have been widely performed around the world by contemporary classical ensembles orchestras, and bands, including the Kronos Quartet, Brooklyn Youth Chorus, San Francisco Girls Chorus, Mahsa Vahdat, Marjan Vahdat, Shahram Nazeri, International Contemporary Ensemble, Verdigris Ensemble, Carnegie Hall Ensemble Connect, Minnesotal Philharmonic Orchestra, Akron Symphony Orchestra, Symphony Parnassus, Ensemble Elefant, ZOFO Duet, San Francisco Conservatory of Music New Music Ensemble, Mobius Trio, Delphi Trio, Amaranth Quartet, The Living Earth Show, Verdigris Ensemble, Music of Remembrance, One Found Sound, and Afghanistan National Institute of Music.
+His musical compositions have been widely performed around the world by contemporary classical ensembles orchestras, and bands, including the Kronos Quartet, Brooklyn Youth Chorus, San Francisco Girls Chorus, Mahsa Vahdat, Marjan Vahdat, Shahram Nazeri, International Contemporary Ensemble, Verdigris Ensemble, Carnegie Hall Ensemble Connect, Minnesota Philharmonic Orchestra, Akron Symphony Orchestra, Symphony Parnassus, Ensemble Elefant, ZOFO Duet, San Francisco Conservatory of Music New Music Ensemble, Mobius Trio, Delphi Trio, Amaranth Quartet, The Living Earth Show, Verdigris Ensemble, Music of Remembrance, One Found Sound, and Afghanistan National Institute of Music.

 Early years

 Sahba Aminikia was born in 1981 in Tehran, Iran; during the Iran-Iraq War.
 Raised during a religious theocracy, in a poetic yet chaotic society, he had been exposed to the influences of poets such as Hafiz, Rumi, Forough Farrokhzad and Ahmad Shamlu, as well as traditional, classical and jazz music and the music of Shostakovich, Reza Vali, Stravinsky, Philip Glass, Osvaldo Golijov, Aziza Mustafazadeh, Pink Floyd, The Beatles, and Queen during his upbringing.

+As a member of the Baháʼí community, Aminikia faced systemic discrimination, including being barred from higher education in Iran.
+In 2011, while visiting Iran as a permanent resident of the United States, Aminikia was arrested and subjected to torture by Iranian security forces.
+He has cited this harrowing experience as a fundamental turning point in his creative life, shifting his artistic perspective toward the plight of marginalized and oppressed communities globally.

 Education

 Sahba Aminikia has been trained in musical composition under Iranian pianists Nikan Milani, Safa Shahidi, Gagik Babayan, and perhaps most influenced by work with his first composition teacher, Mehran Rouhani, a graduate of Royal Academy of Music and a former student of Sir Michael Tippett.
-He later relocated to St. Petersburg, Russia where he studied music composition at the St. Petersburg State Conservatory under Boris Tishchenko, a life-time student of Dmitri Shostakovich.
+He later relocated to St. Petersburg, Russia where he studied music composition at the Saint Petersburg Conservatory under Boris Tishchenko, a life-time student of Dmitri Shostakovich.

-He also has received his Bachelor of Music and Master of Music with honors at San Francisco Conservatory of Music, where he studied with David Garner, David Conte, Daniel J. Becker, and Conrad Susa.
-He has also received lessons from Richard Danielpour, Osvaldo Golijov, John Corigliano, and John Adams (composer).
-During his graduate studies at San Francisco Conservatory of Music, Aminikia was the proud recipient of a Phyllis C. Wattis Foundation scholarship.
+He received his Bachelor of Music and Master of Music with honors at San Francisco Conservatory of Music, where he studied with David Garner, David Conte, Daniel J. Becker, and Conrad Susa.
+He also received lessons from Richard Danielpour, Osvaldo Golijov, John Corigliano, and John Adams.